Virtual-Protocol/react-virtual-ai/README.md

 ### useVirtualAI

-`virtualId?: number | string`: Unique identifier for the virtual, this value will be passed to initAccessToken function when next-virtual requests for new runner tokens.
+`virtualId?: number | string`: Unique identifier for the virtual, this value will be passed to initAccessToken function when react-virtual-ai requests for new runner tokens.

 `userName?: string`: User's name